Michael-Nelson361/Book-Processor/premise_workflow.md

 	- Loads in LLM to process documents given and responds according to the prompt.
 	- Outputs a file containing the prompt response.

-1. Document Compiler
+1. Document Compiler - **Uses OCRmyPDF**
 	- Receive a folder containing a series of images of a book.
 	- Crop pages to contain only the contents of the pages themselves.
 	- Perform OCR on each image and compile the images into a PDF.

 2. Document Processor